Privacy

 7. Access and correcting your personal information

-The NDIS Commission takes all reasonable steps to ensure that personal information we hold, use and disclose is accurate, complete and up-to-date, including at the time of using or disclosing the information.
+The NDIS Commission takes reasonable steps to ensure that personal information we hold, use and disclose is accurate, complete and up to date, including at the time of using or disclosing the information.

 You have a right under the Privacy Act to access and request corrections to personal information if you think the information is inaccurate, out-of-date, incomplete, irrelevant, or misleading.
 However, in some circumstances, the NDIS Commission may decline access to or correction of personal information – for example, where access is unlawful under a secrecy provision in portfolio legislation, or where the personal information held is an opinion and not an objective fact.